Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_8_UsingStar&TopHat2ForRNA-SeqGenomeAlignment/Group8Markdown.md

 --no-coverage-search [path to index]/Drosophila_melanogaster_index [fastq file 1] [fastq file 2]
 ```

+(*Tophat2*, n.d.).
 Some key parameters in this command are:

-`-o` - This parameter specifies the directory where the results of your alignment should be stored.
+`-o` - This parameter specifies the directory where the results of your alignment should be stored (*Tophat2*, n.d.).

 `-G` - Recall how when building the index for TopHat2 using Bowtie2, we did not specify the GTF file in the Bowtie2 command.
-We can specify it here using this argument.
+We can specify it here using this argument (*Tophat2*, n.d.).

-`-p` - This argument sets the number of threads on the computer to use when performing the alignment.
+`-p` - This argument sets the number of threads on the computer to use when performing the alignment (*Tophat2*, n.d.).

-`--no-coverage-search` - This argument turns off the "coverage search" algorithm, an algorithm used by TopHat2 for detecting exon junctions.
-This algorithm uses a lot of RAM and is slow.
-It is also not useful when performing expression analysis of genes, so it can be turned off.
+`--no-coverage-search` - This argument turns off the "coverage search" algorithm (*Tophat2*, n.d.), an algorithm used by TopHat2 for detecting exon junctions (Jeremy, 2012).
+This algorithm uses a lot of RAM and is slow (Jeremy, 2012).
+It is also not useful when performing expression analysis of genes, so it can be turned off (Jeremy, 2012).

-`[path to index]/Drosophila_melanogaster_index` - This argument consists of the path to the index files, followed by the prefix of the index file names specified in the Bowtie2 command earlier.
+`[path to index]/Drosophila_melanogaster_index` - This argument consists of the path to the index files, followed by the prefix of the index file names specified in the Bowtie2 command earlier (*Tophat2*, n.d.)(Taehee, 2015).
 It tells TopHat2 where the genome index is.

-`[fastq file 1] [fastq file 2]` - These arguments are paths to the FASTQ files containing the reads to be aligned to the reference genome.
-If you have single end reads instead of paired end reads, you only need to specify the path to one FASTQ file.
+`[fastq file 1] [fastq file 2]` - These arguments are paths to the FASTQ files containing the reads to be aligned to the reference genome (*Tophat2*, n.d.).
+If you have single end reads instead of paired end reads, you only need to specify the path to one FASTQ file (*Tophat2*, n.d.).

 #### Aligner Output Overview: